christian-byrne/audio-separation-nodes-comfyui/README.md

 # Installation

+1. If you run ComfyUI inside of a virtual environment, make sure it is activated
 1. `git clone` this repository in `ComfyUI/custom_nodes` folder
 2. `cd` into the cloned repository
 3. `pip install -r requirements.txt`